mattstermiller/koffee/README.md

 - `L` to go forward in navigation history
 - `gr` to go to the root directory (Drives)
 - `Tab` to switch between the main view and the path box
-- `?` to open the Settings window, which displays the hotkeys for all commands.
+- `?` or click the `?` button to open the Settings window, which lists all commands and key bindings
 - `Esc` to cancel actions, searches, path input, etc.
 - `Ctrl + w` to exit

-#### Advanced Navigation
+### Advanced Navigation
 - **Scroll quickly**
     - `Ctrl + j` and `Ctrl + k` move the cursor by half-pages at a time.
     - `gg` (press `g` twice) jumps to the first item, and `G` jumps to the last item.